The application period for Fall 2022 admissions has passed.

 Will you be accepting new PhD students into the Helbling Research Group in the Spring 2023 semester?

-No. We generally only welcome new students to the group during the Fall semesters.
-If a position for the Spring 2022 semester were to become available, it would be announced on this website.
+Possibly.
+We generally only welcome new students to the group during the Fall semesters.
+However, if a position for the Spring 2023 semester were to become available, it would be announced on this website.

-Probably.
+Yes.
 We generally welcome one new PhD student to the group every Fall.
-This is generally dependent on the availability of funding, and the funding situation is often not fully clear until early in the calendar year (for Fall 2022, this would mean around February 2022).
-Prospective students who wish to be considered for admissions during the Fall 2022 semester should apply through the Cornell graduate school website.
+This is dependent on the availability of funding, and the funding situation is often not fully clear until early in the calendar year (for Fall 2023, this would mean around February 2023).
+Prospective students who wish to be considered for admissions during the Fall 2023 semester should apply through the Cornell graduate school website.